amandachau36/tic-tac-toe-retro/README.md

 * A player wins when all fields in a row are taken by the player.
 * A player wins when all fields in a diagonal are taken by the player.

 ### Condition for a draw:
 * The game is drawn when all fields are taken on the board AND there are no wins.

 ## Assumptions
 * Input coord must be in `num,num` format.
 Player will receive an error message for input such as `1,4`, `cat`, `1000000` or `0,3`.
 However `-1,2` and `1,2,3` is interpreted as `1,2`.
 Therefore, I assume that users will enter positive numbers only and only 2 numbers separated by one comma.
-* I assumed that the board scaling the board to n x n (e.g. 4x4 or 5x5 etc) is not important.
+* I assumed that scaling the board to n x n (e.g. 4x4 or 5x5 etc) is not important.
 * I assumed that when there is a winner, draw, or someone gives up that the game exits.
 Therefore, I did not keep score or ask if the players would like to play again.
 * I assumed that if a piece (X or O) is at particular position that another piece cannot replace it.